kimsjjkjn/PBPK_Propranolol/docs/Full_Document.md

 - vs Digitised (excluding IV Tmax, which is 0 by definition): AAFE = 1.78, within 2× = 80%, within 3× = 80%.
 - vs Literature (excluding IV Tmax): AAFE = 2.65, within 2× = 40%, within 3× = 60%.

+Note:
+- Only the parameters reported in the literature were calculated and compared.
-Note: The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 4.
+- The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 4.

 ## Human PO Model
 - in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885